 Cost for service provided on a personal request

-The trail is rather level around the Goat Village and soon after we cross the forest checkpost a little further up ahead, we enter a dense forest with plenty of Rhododendron trees found in full bloom during late winters and early springs.
+The trail is rather level around the Goat Village and soon after we cross the forest checkpost a little further up ahead, we enter a dense forest with plenty of Rohdodenderon trees with bright crimson red flowers, found in full bloom during late winters and early springs, i.e. Feburary to April.
 The trail is mildly steep from here until the Kathian Campsite.

 The campsite at Katian is famous for the marvellous sunset views that can be seen from here and is a highlight of the Nag Tibba trek.
-The colors come out beautifully during the evening twilight hours.Overnight stay and dinner at the campsite.
+The colors come out beautifully during the evening twilight hours

 Day 02) Trek from campsite to Nagtibba top (3,020 m) and back to Pantwari (9hrs trek/14kms) Drive back to Dehradun (3hrs drive/ 95kms)